When to Join a Group Tour (and When to Stay Solo) in Morocco

 |

 If you’re travelling solo in Morocco and exploring the north of the country, chances are, you’ll end up taking a train at some point during your trip.
-Trains are the most convenient way of getting between big cities like Casablanca, Marrakech and Fes, as well as Tangier in the far northwest.
-Moroccan trains generally run…
+On my first visit to Morocco back in 2014, I got straight off my long-haul flight in Casablanca and stepped onto a train.
+Over the last 10 years,…

 |

 While trains are the most convenient way of travelling between major cities in Morocco’s north, buses are the lifeline of the south.
-They not only connect Marrakech with the coastal cities of Essaouira and Agadir but they are the most affordable way of getting to Chefchaouen (usually from Tangier or Fes) and the Sahara Desert….
+Buses not only connect Marrakech with the coastal cities of Essaouira and Agadir, but they are also the most affordable way of getting to Chefchaouen (usually from Tangier or Fes) and the Sahara…

 Travelling by rental car is one of the best ways to get around Morocco